Ballard Marine Blog

 While a direct grid connection for port stays typically has been the most effective way to provide clean energy for a vessel, fuel cells can provide a flexible alternative where grid connection is not possible or the required investment is too high.

-These systems can be supplied as a 1-1.5MW containerised solution, including fuel cell modules, power conversion and cooling systems, supplementing the port's infrastructure by distributing electricity generated by the fuel cells to the ships.
+These systems can be supplied as a 1-1.5MW containerized solution, including fuel cell modules, power conversion and cooling systems, supplementing the port's infrastructure by distributing electricity generated by the fuel cells to the ships.
 Cruise ships plug the onshore system into their onboard power systems, effectively eliminating the need to run their engines while docked.

 The entire shore power process is monitored and controlled to ensure a stable power supply that meets the electrical demands of the ships.
 This control system includes regulating the flow of hydrogen to the fuel cells and managing their output.